blockades/mmt-guides/bitcoin-beginner.md

       ![](./assets/keepass-test-entry.jpg)
     - Get the password out:
       - right click on the new entry and copy the password. paste that password somewhere else to prove your password is in there ok
-      - e.g. mine comes out "bumble dumble test pass", so it's worked!
+      - e.g. mine comes out "bimbple bumble test pass", so it's worked!
       ![](./assets/keepass-test-entry-copy.jpg)

 5. Prove you can close everything and then retreive the password again